waynodiablo/Oystercard/bookmark_manager/03_setting_up_a_database.md

 This user story requires that we persist bookmarks across interactions.
 At the moment, we _are_ persisting bookmarks as hard-coded strings in our code.
 This hard coding makes it tough to add new bookmarks while the program's running.

-We could solve the persistence problem using a global variable (or the other horrorshow we constructed towards the end of Battle), or even by saving link data out to a file.
+We could solve the persistence problem using a global variable (or a class instance variable as we did towards the end of Battle), or even by saving link data out to a file.
 But it's far more normal to use a **database**.

+- Why is a database the best solution here?
+- What are the limitations of the other potential solutions mentioned above?

+#### What _is_ a database?
-> A database is simply organised part of a filesystem.
+>A database is simply organised part of a filesystem.
 It's optimised for storing and retrieving data.

+#### Is _Postgres_ a database?

-A common database system for modern web development is called [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL).
+> A common database system for modern web development is called [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL).

 > PostgreSQL is actually a server that runs a database.
 Therefore, it can be started, stopped, and interacted with through an interface, `psql`.